Back to blog

 Conclusion

-Apart from E-commerce Scraper API, Oxylabs also has a variety of other products that can help you overcome complex scraping challenges and extend the project with various other features such as price history charts, price trends, price drop notifications via other platforms or services, etc. If you'd like to avoid scraping altogether, e-commerce datasets are another option for getting valuable data.
+Apart from E-commerce Scraper API (part of Web Scraper API), Oxylabs also has a variety of other products that can help you overcome complex scraping challenges and extend the project with various other features such as price history charts, price trends, price drop notifications via other platforms or services, etc. If you'd like to avoid scraping altogether, e-commerce datasets are another option for getting valuable data.

 About the author